 Body mass index (bmi) and waist circumference

 Three key anthropometric measurements are important in evaluating the degree of obesity: weight, height, and waist circumference.
 The BMI, calculated as weight (kg)/height (m)2 or as weight (lbs)/height (inches)2 × 703, is used to classify weight status and risk of disease (Tables 21-1 and 21-2).
 BMI provides an estimate of body fat and is related to disease risk.
-Lower BMI thresholds for overweight and obesity have been proposed for the Asia-Pacific region ...
+Lower BMI thresholds for overweight and obesity have been proposed ...